rrooggiieerr/xyscreens.py/README.md

 If you add the arguments `--wait <time>` to the down and up commands where `<time>` is the time in seconds to move the screen down, respectively up, the process will wait till the screen is down/up and show the progress.

+### Troubleshooting

+You can add the `--debug` flag to any CLI command to get a more details on what's going on.
+Like so:

+`python3 -m xyscreens <serial port> down --debug`

 ## Support my work

 Do you enjoy using this Python library?
-Then consider supporting my work using one of the following platforms:
+Then consider supporting my work using one of the following
+platforms:

 [![Github Sponsors][github-shield]][github]
 [![PayPal][paypal-shield]][paypal]